 Ardnish is a peninsula in Lochaber, on the west coast of Scotland, not too far from the famous Road to the Isles and the West Highland Railway.
 What sets this area apart is that, following the Highland Clearances, it is now completely uninhabited.
 The ruins of buildings from a different time can be found here, and there is a bothy at the former settlement of Peanmeanach.
 It should be noted that there is often little in the way of dead wood or driftwood here, so if you want to build a fire you will need to carry your own fuel to the peninsula.
 Despite the extra weight, this is worth doing, as sitting on the beach with a fire here is quite special.
 The nearby inlet of Loch nan Uamh is where Bonnie Prince Charlie arrived and left Scotland.

-Although this remote stretch of pinkish sand is much better known than it used to be, it is still rare that a camper won’t have the whole bay to themselves.
+Although this remote stretch of pinkish sand is much better known than it used to be, it is still rare to see anyone else along the bay if you set up camp here.
 Situated in the far northwest of Sutherland and, like Ardnish, requiring a long walk in, Sandwood Bay’s beauty means it’s absolutely worth the effort.
 With an impressive system of dunes, stunning wild flowers, gorgeous sunsets and the impressive sea stack at the southern end of the bay, a night at Sandwood will stay in your memory long after you are home.

 An iconic Scottish mountain, Suilven is remote and wild.
 A wild camp here is an experience you will never forget, but as conditions can change suddenly and without warning, it is not to be undertaken lightly.
 The walk to the mountain is long, whichever direction you come from, but it is this sense of isolation and remoteness that makes it such an attraction to the wild camper.
 The landscape is tough and rugged, but this only adds to the beauty.